carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 terrain_HARV_matched = terrain_HARV_UTM18.rio.reproject_match(surface_HARV)
 ```

-In fact, we could have used reproject_match on the original DTM model, "HARV_dtmCrop_WGS84.tif".
+We could have used reproject_match on the original DTM model, "HARV_dtmCrop_WGS84.tif".
 If we had, this would mean one less time our DTM
 was interpolated with reprojection, though this has a negligible impact on
 the data for our purposes.